-The Court are farther of opinion that through out all these painful occurrences, so well calculated to disturb the judgment and try the energy of the bravest and most experienced officer, the conduct of Commander Mackenzio and his officers was prudent, calm and firm, and that he and they honorably performed their duty to the service and their country.
+The Court are farther of opinion that throughto disturb the judgment and try the energy of the bravest and most experienced officer, the conduct of Commander Mackenzio and his officers was prudent, calm and firm, and that he and they honorably performed their duty to the service and their country.

 CHARLES STEWART, (Signed) President of the Court.
+OGDEN HOFFMAN, Judge Advocate.

-OGDEN HOFFMAN, kind in this country or in Europe.
-The machine takes the wire, auts it off the right length, puts on the head, point, .
-Co., completely finished before it leaves the machine; one machine makes about 36,000 a day; there is a leo a machine connected with it for sticking them in to the papers-the pins are put into a hopper, that drops then down to the paper, which is carried around a cylinder f it sticks on four dozon at a hitch, and makes about fifty hitches a minute.
-It was invented by Mr. H. The paper of the paper of New York, new in England, was adopted so with needay, and Mesers.
-Patternos and Willas appointed the committee.-N. X. Com.
-Waters, of Stafford.
+The Factory for the manufacture of pins a Stratford, Conn., is raid to be the only one of the kind in this country or in Europe.
+The machine takes the wire, cuts it off the right length, puts on the head, point, Se., completely finished before it authorising the Governor of New Jersey leaves the machine; one machine makes about to obtain from the English archives copies 36,000 a day; there is a so a machine connected with it for sticking them in to the papers-the pins are put into a hopper, that drops the." down to the the agent for that purpose of New York. paper, which is carried around a cylinder; it sticks on four dozen at a hitch, and makes about fifty nesday, and Messre.
+Patterson and Willet hitches a minute.
+It was invented by Mr. H. Waters, of Stafford.